 11(1) If a good reason is given, the Supervisor may be removed from office by the court or by a resolution of a creditors meeting.

-11(2) A notice served by a creditor on the Supervisor under paragraph 19.2 (notice requisitioning meeting) for the purpose of convening a creditors meeting to remove the Supervisor from office must set out the reasons for the removal.
+11(2) A notice served by a creditor who is owed at least one quarter of the value of debts on the Supervisor for the purpose of convening a creditors meeting to remove the Supervisor from office must set out the reasons for the removal.

 11(3) The notice sent out by the Supervisor to creditors convening such a meeting must state the reasons for seeking to remove the Supervisor.
 It must be accompanied by a report on the Supervisor’s administration of the arrangement, including an up-to-date summary of receipts and payments.